Chickpea Stew with Chard // Garbanzo con Acelga

 Although it is my goal to include beans, lentils and other legumes in our daily diet, it is not always easy for my husband and I to agree on a taste or recipe.
 At times, I make a pot of black beans and think they have never been tastier while he makes it clear that they don’t have his stamp of approval.
 Other times, I throw together a bean and squash chili with a touch of cocoa powder and he can’t wait for me to make it again.
 I am constantly looking for more options when it comes to bean recipes, always looking for that one I can make over and over again.

-Please don’t let the “peeled garbanzo bean” ingredient scare you off.
-If you want to use garbanzos straight from the (drained) can, please do so.
+Please don’t let the “peeled garbanzo” ingredient scare you off.
+If you want to use garbanzo beans straight from the (drained) can, please do so.
 I make it a habit to peel our garbanzos for meals like this and other dishes like Carapulcra de Garbanzo or Spinach Quinoa Salad with Beets.
 This is how things typically evolve here…we are watching our evening shows on the couch and my mind begins to wander and think about what I am going to cook in the next few days.
 I realize I need garbanzos or other beans of some sort.
 I boil water in the electric teapot (love how fast these work!) and place the dry beans in my slow cooker, pouring the boiling water over them.
 I close the lid and let the beans soak for a couple hours.
 I always make sure to check the water level because at times the water nearly disappears during this step.
-Once I am sure that there is enough water (usually covering the beans by about an inch) I turn the slow cooker on low and allow it to cook overnight, about 8 hours.
-Then the next evening during the same evening television shows, I pop the skins off of the garbanzo beans.
+Once I am sure that there is enough water (usually covering the beans by about an inch) I turn the slow cooker on low and allow it to cook overnight, about 8 hours for garbanzos.
+Then the next evening during the same evening television shows, I pop the skins off of the garbanzos.
 I love the taste of the peeled beans – they almost seem more nutty.
 But then once I have a bowl full of the skins to toss in the garbage…well let’s just say I am thrilled that we won’t be eating them.
 Again, if you want to use canned garbanzos, be my guest….just promise that one time you will try them peeled to taste the difference!

-- 1 pound garbanzo beans
+- 1 pound dry garbanzo beans (or 2 cans of garbanzo beans, drained and rinsed)

 - 2 teaspoons oil